Frog: Culinary

 Frog legs are eaten by humans in many parts of the world.
 Indonesia is the world's largest exporter of frog meat, exporting more than 5,000 tonnes of frog meat each year, mostly to France, Belgium and Luxembourg.
 Originally, they were supplied from local wild populations, but overexploitation led to a diminution in the supply.
 This resulted in the development of frog farming and a global trade in frogs.
 The main importing countries are France, Belgium, Luxembourg, and the United States, while the chief exporting nations are Indonesia and China.
 The annual global trade in the American bullfrog (Rana catesbeiana), mostly farmed in China, varies between 1200 and 2400 tonnes.

 The mountain chicken frog, so-called as it tastes of chicken, is now endangered, in part due to human consumption, and was a major food choice of the Dominicans.
-Coon, possum, partridges, prairie hen, and frogs were among the fare Mark Twain recorded as part of American cuisine.
+Raccoon, opossum, partridges, prairie chicken, and frogs were among the fare Mark Twain recorded as part of American cuisine.